Dinner: 30 Minutes to a More Connected Family

 Or at least play with your family while you’re eating your food.
 Creating a sense of fun and play at the dinner table is the single best way to make everyone look forward to that time together, and sets a wonderful tone in your house.
 Laughter really is the best medicine after a grueling day.

 How?
 Impersonate each other.
 Talk in rhyme.
 Guess what each person’s mashed potato sculpture is.
 Make every comment refer to food (“I’m fried.”
 “Guess your day wasn’t a bowl of cherries?”)
 Have a joke contest, where everyone is required to bring a joke to the table, which once a week you add to your family jokebook.

 14. Work toward having everyone help get the dinner onto the table and do the clean-up afterward.

 We think of clean-up as a chore, but really it's a sacrament: the means by which this lovely time of connection and deliciousness can happen again next time.
 Once children get used to the idea, the group effort can be fun, and of course it's a great learning experience for them.
-Most important, it changes the dynamic of one adult (usually the woman) serving everyone else.
+Most important, it changes the dynamic of one adult (usually a woman) serving everyone else.
 Teenagers, especially, often enjoy the power of deciding what the family eats one night a week; learning to cook is good practice for when they go solo.
 Obviously, this won't happen every night, and busy weeknights are the hardest because kids have homework, but you might want to talk as a family about whether everyone could help get dinner on the table one night a week to start.
 And you can start small, with everyone gathering to set the table together and get the food onto the table.
 In many families where only one person takes responsibility for cooking, that person is exempt from clearing and clean-up.
 For clean-up, rotate who's in charge of music, create a festive mood, and involve everyone.
 There's no reason this can't be a fun, connecting time of day.